ucsb-cs184-f24/team09-Shopping/team/LEARNING.md

 # Kenisha #
 I have some experience with web development from CS 156 last year.
 I am excited to pick up on some new skills and learn more this quarter.

+# Kavya #
+I some experience in React web development from an internship and from CS 156.
+I know Javascript, HTML, CSS at a high-level, and I look forward to learning mobile app development through React Native.